ballerina-attic/gmail-spreadsheet-integration/README.md

             * https://mail.google.com
             * https://spreadsheets.google.com/feeds/

-- Create a google sheet as following from the same google account you have obtained the client credentials and tokens to access both apis.
+- Create a Google Sheet as following from the same Google account you have obtained the client credentials and tokens to access both APIs.

 ![Sample googlsheet created to keep trach of product downloads by customers](images/spreadsheet.png)